 Devastating cost

-Consider SideHusl reader Sandra Stewart.
+Consider Sandra Stewart.
 Stewart was recently scammed out of $4,400.
-The con artist, purporting to be an agent with Wrapify, convinced her to deposit their check and then return the bulk of it, in the form of money orders, to the crook.
-Naturally, as soon as she sent on the funds, the “advertising opportunity” evaporated, as did the crook.
+The con artist, purporting to be an agent with Wrapify, convinced her to deposit their check and then return the bulk of it to the crook.
+Naturally, as soon as she sent on the money orders, as requested, the “advertising opportunity” evaporated.
+So did the crook.

 Wrapify did not respond to her entreaties nor to emailed questions from SideHusl.